Pamela Crowe

 Pamela Mavis Crowe MBE is a former Member of the Legislative Council of the Isle of Man.
 Prior to entering politics she was a director of Crowes Ltd and an author of several books.
 She was the MHK for Rushen from 1997 to 2003, when she was elected to the Legislative Council.

+She was awarded with an MBE in the 2022 Birthday Honours.